-The Asian financial crisis was an important element in catalyzing political and to a certain extent intellectual opposition to globalization.
+The Asian financial crisis helped to catalyze political and to a certain extent intellectual opposition to globalization.
 The speed with which reversals of short term capital flows to Thailand, South Korea and Indonesia (and to a much lesser extent Malaysia and the Philippines) and ensuing contagion effects triggered the loss of several years of economic growth in these countries showed the vulnerability of the global financial system to reversals of investors' sentiments.